 Learn more about the three alignments being studied by viewing the project simulation video.
 The video will guide you through the conceptual designs of each alignment.

-The term Proposed Project does not convey any preference or recommendation as to three alignments under study.
-Metro staff will prepare a recommendation on its preferred alignment in Spring 2023 based on findings from the Draft EIR, public comments made during the comment period, technical analysis, stakeholder input, and other factors such as cost, ridership, and project objectives.
+The DEIR evaluated three alignments: Metro ROW Elevated/At-Grade Alignment (Proposed Project), Trench Option, and Hawthorne Option.
+The term Proposed Project does not convey any preference or recommendation as to the three alignments under study.
+Metro staff will prepare a recommendation on its preferred alignment in Summer 2023 based on findings from the Draft EIR, public comments made during the comment period, technical analysis, stakeholder input, and other factors such as cost, ridership, and project objectives.
+To learn more about light rail and the alignments under study, visit the project Storymap.

 Next Steps:

-After an alignment is selected, Metro will prepare the Final EIR, advance design for the selected project, and develop a more detailed construction schedule.
-The Final EIR will refine the project, respond to comments received during the Draft EIR public review period, and include a Mitigation Monitoring and Reporting Plan (MMRP) to address any project impacts identified in the environmental document.
+After a Locally Preferred Alternative is selected by the Metro Board, Metro will begin to prepare the Final EIR, advance design for the selected alignment, and develop a more detailed construction schedule.
+The Final EIR will refine the project, respond to comments received during the DEIR public review period, and include a Mitigation Monitoring and Reporting Plan (MMRP) to address any project impacts identified in the environmental document.